 Cost Basis Reporting.
-Federal law requires that mutual fund companies report their shareholders' cost basis, gain/loss, and holding period to the Internal Revenue Service on the Fund's shareholders' Consolidated Form 1099s when "covered" securities are sold.
-Covered securities are any regulated investment company and/or dividend reinvestment plan shares acquired on or after January 1, 2012.
+Mutual fund companies report their shareholders' cost basis, gain/loss, and holding period to the Internal Revenue Service on the Fund's shareholders' Consolidated Form 1099s.

 The Funds have chosen average cost as the standing (default) tax lot identification method for all shareholders.
 A tax lot identification method is the way the Funds will determine which specific shares are deemed to be sold when there are multiple purchases on different dates at differing net asset values, and the entire position is not sold at one time.
-The Funds have chosen average cost as its standing (default) tax lot identification method for all shareholders.
 The Funds' standing tax lot identification method is the method covered shares will be reported on your Consolidated Form 1099 if you do not select a specific tax lot identification method.
-You may choose a method different than the Funds' standing method and will be able to do so at the time of your purchase or upon the sale of covered shares.
-Please refer to the appropriate Internal Revenue Service regulations or consult your tax advisor with regard to your personal circumstances.
+You may choose a method different than the Funds' standing method and will be able to do so at the time of your purchase or upon the sale of shares.

-For those securities defined as "covered" under current Internal Revenue Service cost basis tax reporting regulations, the Funds are responsible for maintaining accurate cost basis and tax lot information for tax reporting purposes.
-The Funds are not responsible for the reliability or accuracy of the information for those securities that are not "covered."
+The Funds are responsible for maintaining accurate cost basis and tax lot information for tax reporting purposes.
 The Funds and their service providers do not provide tax advice.
-You should consult independent sources, which may include a tax professional, with respect to any decisions you may make with respect to choosing a tax lot identification method.
+You should consult independent sources, which may include a tax professional, with respect to any decisions you may make with respect to choosing a tax lot identification method given your particular situation.

 Possible Tax Law Changes.
-At the time that this prospectus is being prepared, the coronavirus (COVID-19) is affecting the United States.
-Various administrative and legislative changes to the federal tax laws are under consideration, but it is not possible at this time to determine whether any of these changes will take place or what the changes might entail.
+At the time that this prospectus is being prepared, various administrative and legislative changes to the U.S. federal tax laws are under consideration, but it is not possible at this time to determine whether any of these changes will take place, what the changes might entail or whether they will have retroactive effect.